- Diseases, Disorders & Conditions

 9) Keep warm – keeping your lower back warm can help you to prevent bladder and kidney infections.

-10) Repeat after me – lemons are a kidney’s best friend.
+10) Lemons are a kidney’s best friend.
 Hot water with a squeeze of lemon will help to cleanse your urinary tract.
-Drink first thing in the morning, and if you suffer from irritation cystitis start your spicy meal with a hot water drink with a squeeze of lemon.
-There are more to lemons than Gin and tonic.
+Drink first thing in the morning, and if you suffer from irritation cystitis start your spicy meal with a hot water drink with a squeeze of lemon. .

 Remember to always take urinary tract infections seriously and try to identify what caused the infection so you can avoid the problem in the future.